 Researcher:- Henry Lancaster

-Supported by a population of more than 88 million, Egypt has one of the largest fixed-line and internet markets in Africa and the Arab region.
-There is also a large mobile market, with mobile penetration having reached 112% by late 2016.
-Although there is effective competition in most markets, the licensing regime still requires for development.
-One key development is the award of unified licences to allow operators to offer services in the fixed-line and mobile sectors.
+Supported by a population of more than 90 million, Egypt has one of the largest telecom markets in North Africa.
+There is effective competition in most sectors, while one key development has been the recent award of unified licences to allow operators to offer services in the fixed-line and mobile sectors.
 The incumbent telco Telecom Egypt, still majority owned by the State, secured one of the licenses on offer in August 2016 which allows it to offer LTE services.
-The three mobile network operators initially failed to bid for the remaining three licenses, which would have enabled them to enter the fixed-line market and provide fully convergent service offerings.
-This prompted the government to consider opening the bidding process to international operators, but shortly afterwards Orange Egypt secured a licence after having renegotiated its terms.
+The three mobile network operators, after initially failing to bid for the remaining three licenses, secured them in early 2017 and received spectrum assignments in June 2017.
+The operators are able to offer ‘virtual’ fixed-line services hosted by telecom Egypt’s infrastructure.

 The country’s political crisis following the ‘Arab Spring’ revolution which began in 2011 adversely affected the telecom sector.
 Although revenue has remained stable, profit margins and capital expenditure have fallen due to a weaker local currency, especially since the beginning of 2013, and international investors have shown considerable caution.
 The government in recent months has endeavoured to secure billions of dollars in funding to develop technology parks and to extend broadband availability, and in the process to create jobs in ICT and rekindle international investor interest.